solechang/ITP-404/week4-Object_Oriented_JavaScript/readme.md

 Lastly, namespace your widget with an application namespace.

 Once you have completed your constructor function, create a sample demo page with at least 2 instances.

+__When you are finished, push off the assignment to a new repository on GitHub called ITP404-Assignment2:OOJS__